ELECTROACOUSTICS - 2022/3

 The assessment strategy is designed to provide you with the opportunity to demonstrate academic writing skills, solution of calculation based problems, and application of theory to a design proposal.

-• Two written coursework assignments based on Loudspeakers (addresses learning outcomes 6-9) and microphones (addresses learning outcomes 1-5)
+- Two written coursework assessments based on microphones (addresses learning outcomes 1-5) and loudspeakers (addresses learning outcomes 6-10); and

 - Familiarise you with the principles behind the operation of common transducers and how the alteration of various physical parameters will affect the performance characteristics of the device.

 - Familiarise you with the use of single degree of freedom modelling

 |001||Describe the principles of operation of pressure, pressure gradient, combination, switchable and variable-output microphones||KC|

 |002||Describe the design of condenser, moving coil, and ribbon microphones||KC|